LBROCHARD/racine/README.md

 ## Run tests and Linter

-You can check the project comformity by launching tests or the Linter using the following commands :
+You can check the project conformity by launching tests or the Linter using the following commands :

 Run tests :